wn-doolittle/caliper-spec/caliper.md

 <a name="termDef" />

-__Term__: a word or short expression that expands to an [IRI](https://www.ietf.org/rfc/rfc3987.txt) when mapped to JSON-LD Context.
+__Term__: a word or short expression that expands to an [IRI](https://www.ietf.org/rfc/rfc3987.txt) when mapped to a JSON-LD [Context](#contextDef).
 Terms are employed by Caliper as `type` property string values in order to distinguish between various JSON representations of entities and events defined by the Caliper information model.

 <a name="typeCoercionDef" />